Mary Queen of Scots rosary beads stolen in castle break-in | DW | 24.05.2021

 Mary Stuart, a Roman Catholic, was briefly queen of France.
 She joined her Protestant cousin Elizabeth I of England in 1568 after aristocrats pushed her out of Scotland.

-Elizabeth was wary of her cousin, as many Catholics throughout Europe saw Mary had a better claim to the throne.
+Elizabeth was wary of her cousin, as many Catholics throughout Europe believed that Mary had a stronger claim to the throne.

 mvb/jlw (Reuters, dpa, EFE)